Bridget FitzGerald: Early life

 Bridget FitzGerald was born circa 1589.
 Her parents were Henry FitzGerald, 12th Earl of Kildare, and Lady Frances Howard, daughter of the Earl of Nottingham.
 When her father died in 1597 she was sent to live with her grandmother, Mabel Browne, Countess of Kildare, in Maynooth.

-She went on to marry Rory O'Donnell, Earl of Tyrconnell, at some point after 1603 when she was around fourteen.
-Her son, Hugh Albert O'Donnell, was born in 1606 in Maynooth and became known as the 2nd Earl of Tyrconnell, having inherited the title upon his father's death in 1608, and long before the attainder of 1614.
+First marriage

-Bridget married Rory O'Donnell around Christmas 1606.
-Their only son, Hugh Albert, was born in October 1606.
+Bridget married Rory O'Donnell, 1st Earl of Tyrconnell, either in 1604 or around Christmas 1606.
+Their only son, Hugh Albert, was born around October 1606.
 Due to increasing hostility from the English nobility, Rory fled Ireland in September 1607 whilst Bridget was pregnant with their second child.
-It was apparently a "snap decision", and as Bridget was staying at her paternal grandmother's Maynooth estate at the time, far away from the point of departure in Rathmullan, she was left behind.
 Rory was joined by about ninety people - his extended family (including Hugh Albert), the family of wartime ally Hugh O'Neill, and various followers.

-Bridget was pregnant when her husband fled the country in the Flight of the Earls with his son.
-There is evidence that her husband tried to have her join him in Europe but that the English authorities prevented it.
-Bridget went to England where their daughter Mary was born.
-Rory died in Rome on 28 July 1608.
+As Bridget was staying at her paternal grandmother's Maynooth estate at the time, far away from the point of departure in Rathmullan, she was left behind.